kevingosse/kevingosse.github.io/content/posts/2020-08-26-investigating-an-invalidprogramexception-from-a-memory-dump-part-1-of-3.md

 title: Investigating an InvalidProgramException from a memory dump (part 1 of 3)
 subtitle: The first part of the investigation is an introduction to using a memory dump from a .NET application to find the information you seek.
+summary: In this series of article, we're retracing how I debugged an InvalidProgramException, caused by a bug in the Datadog profiler, from a memory dump sent by a customer.
+The first part of the investigation is an introduction to using a memory dump from a .NET application to find the information you seek.
 date: 2020-08-26
 description: ""
 tags: